Opportunities with BXC

 Jobs with BXC

-Barnet Council is leading the programme, but it is bringing together partners from across multiple industries.
+Barnet Council is leading the ambitious Brent Cross Cricklewood regeneration programme and bringing together partners from across multiple industries providing job opportunities.

 Apprenticeships with BXC

 Apprenticeships are a key part of our commitment to the legacy of the Brent Cross Cricklewood regeneration programme.
 We want to leave a positive legacy of upskilling our young people, meaning they can build their own futures whilst also building a new community.